aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/1-create-smart-contract.md

 2. Run: `aptos move test` and `aptos move compile` - all should work without errors.
 3. Run: `aptos move publish`
 4. Enter `yes` in the prompt.
-5. That will compile, simulate and finally publish you module into devnet.
+5. That will compile, simulate and finally publish your module into devnet.
 You should see a success message:

 ```rust
 {